FireFreezer630/Fronix-AI/readme.md

 - Click "New Chat" to start a new conversation
 - Click on a conversation in the sidebar to switch between conversations
 - Hover over a conversation to see the delete button
+- Automatic conversation renaming
+  - New conversations are automatically renamed based on context
+  - Uses Mistral-small model for efficient title generation
+- Copy any assistant message to clipboard with one click
 - All conversations are stored in your browser's localStorage
 - Close the sidebar by:
   - Clicking the arrow button in the top right of the sidebar